joe-el/KennethYoel/README.md

 - 👋 Hi, I’m @KennethYoel
-- 👀 When I'm not making mobile apps I'll be simulating physical systems, getting lost in stories—stories of old, or baking all sorts of breads and pastries because baking and coding goes hand in hand.
+- 👀 When I'm not making mobile apps, I'll be simulating physical systems out of a need to know how stuff are structured, getting lost in stories—stories of old, and baking all sorts of breads and pastries because baking and coding goes hand in hand.
 - 🌱 I’m currently learning iOS app development and Rust
 - 📫 How to reach me? hello@kennethgutierrez.com